mdblp/platform/docs/deviceParameter.md

 ```
 QUICK SUMMARY
 Required:
-    platform: yes
+    platform: no
 ```

 ### processed

 Is it a parameter value that has been calculated by the System ?
-If the value is entered directly by the edn-user, `processed` is set to `no`
+If the value is entered directly by the end-user, `processed` is set to `no`

 ```
 QUICK SUMMARY
 Required:
     platform: no
-Range:
+Enum:
     `yes`
     `no`
 ```